Grey College Boat Club: Boathouse and Fleet

-Racing Calendar
+Racing Calendar & Results

 Grey College Boat Club compete throughout the year in many head races and regattas in the North East of England.
 Over the last few years, events competed in include:

-2010 saw the first 24-hour indoor rowing marathon held against Collingwood College Boat Club.
-The charity event was jointly run by both clubs and raised money for Sport Relief as well as the two clubs concerned.
+Head of the River Race

+Grey College Boat Club routinely sends an M1 and M2 to the Head of the River Race, with notable success in recent years.
+The club's highest finish position is recorded below:

+Women's Head of the River

+The boat club also regularly sends a W1 to Women's Head, achieving a number of strong results over multiple decades.
+The club's highest finish position is recorded below:

 Durham Regatta

-Grey College Boat club has seen notable success in recent years at Durham Regatta.
+Grey College Boat Club has seen notable success in recent years at Durham Regatta.
 In 1995 the Men's Novice IV won the Lady Hershall Plate for the first time in over twenty years (Tock, C., Owens, L., Moxey, D., Blake, B. and Kelly, R. [cox]).
-In 2010, the Men's first VIII won both days of the regatta.
-In 2009, the Women's first IV won the novice event.
-In 2015, the Men's fresher IV won Maiden's Fours, an event within Durham Regatta open to first year Durham University students who have not rowed before.
+In 2009, the Women's first IV won the novice event, and in 2010, the Men's first VIII won both days of the regatta.
+There have since been a number of successes, most recently in 2024 when the club won three events.
+Awards won since 2009 are listed below:

 Club structure

-Any member of Grey College JCR, MCR or SCR is eligible to join Grey College Boat Club as an ordinary member.
+Any member of Grey College JCR, MCR or SCR is eligible to join Grey College Boat Club, alongside students from Ustinov College.
 Any other student of Durham University may join with the permission of the President.
 The club is run by an executive committee elected by club members throughout the year.
-The executive committee is composed of the President, Men's Captain, Women's Captain, Men's Vice Captain, Women's Vice Captain, Treasurer, Boatman and Welfare Officer.
+The executive committee is composed of the President, Men's Captain, Women's Captain, Men's Novice Captain, Women's Novice Captain, Treasurer, Boatman, Welfare Officer and Alumni and Fundraising Officer.

 Grey College Boat Club holds an annual Ball each year in Epiphany term which is the highlight of the boat club's social calendar.
 At this event, a formal thank you to out-going members of the executive committee is offered and results of the current and previous seasons are celebrated.